hashicorp/terraform-provider-aws/docs/contributing/contribution-checklists.md

    see in the codebase, and ensure your code is formatted with `go fmt`.
    The PR reviewers can help out on this front, and may provide comments with suggestions on how to improve the code.
-- [ ] __Vendor updates__: Create a separate PR if you are adding to the vendor
+- [ ] __Dependency updates__: Create a separate PR if you are updating dependencies.
-   folder.
-This is to avoid conflicts as the vendor versions tend to be fast- moving targets.
+   This is to avoid conflicts as version updates tend to be fast- moving targets.
 We will plan to merge the PR with this change first.

 ## New Service